-Hidden in plain sight at Rocamadour are some wonderful energy points to feel and enjoy, and we are taking you on a tour of them in our second blog of Rocamadour!
+Hidden in plain sight are some wonderful energy points to feel and enjoy, and we are taking you on a tour of them in our second blog of Rocamadour!

 But it didn’t come as a big surprise to us as Dominique analyzed the plans of the Chapel of the Lady and Saint Sauveur Basilica, that the solsticial quadrilateral of Rocamadour was used as part of the building design for both places.
 The fun begins however with the Chapel of the Lady as he began deciphering the solar geometry used by the Templars to design and build it.
 He found that the Black Madonna and her chapel were also connected to Ephesus and solsticial quadrilateral of that latitude.